Customizing Over the Air Updates

 update commands

---command arg Command to execute: run, status, finalize, check, list,
+--command arg Command to be executed

 The update command pulls and installs the latest available update to the device, after updating the TUF metadata.
 This includes both OSTree and Docker app Targets: